codeofdusk/words/README.md

 By default, `git` will checkout the `master` branch, so no additional commands are necessary to proceed on that branch.
 Of course, doing a `git checkout master` will switch to the master branch if you are on another.

-###Preparing Wikipedia data
+### Downloading Wikipedia Data
-1. Download a Wikipedia database dump.
+Download a Wikipedia database dump.
 To download the latest Wikipedia database dump, run the following command:

 		wget -b http://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2
 If, instead, you want to download the database dump taken on September 1, 2015 (in order to reproduce the experiment), run the following command: